Browse the Guide:

 [LEDGER, 1806-12.]
 1 vol. Ledger from an unidentified American business, listing expenditures in pounds.
 Ms88-108.

 LEE, ANNA.
 LETTER, 1861.
 0.1 cu. ft.
 Letter of invitation from Anna Lee to Confederate General P. G. T. Beauregard to attend a country dance on Christmas evening, 1861, at Meadow Farm, Virginia, home to the Sheppard Family in Henrico County, Virginia.
 Attributed to Anne "Annie" Carter Lee (1839-1862), fourth child of General Robert E. Lee and Mary Anna Randolph Custis.
-Finding aid available in EAD on the Virginia Heritage database.
+Finding aid available online.
 Ms2008-028.

 LEE, FRANK.
 LETTER, 186?.
 0.1 cu. ft.
 Union sergeant in the Civil War.
 Letter from Salem, Massachusetts, to "My Dear George" about life in the barracks.
 Ms88-073.